wp-plugins/dge-slideshow/readme.txt

 === DGE_Slideshow ===
 Tags: slideshow, zooomr, flickr, xsl, xslt, javascript, dhtml, images
 Contributors: delcock
-Requires at least: 2.0
+Requires at least: 2.0?
-Tested up to: 2.1
+Tested up to: 2.2
 Stable tag: 0.4

 Turns a collection of images (e.g. Flickr or Zooomr image feed) into a javascript-based slideshow within a Wordpress post or page.

 == Description ==

-The plugin takes the source (e.g. RSS feed), passes it through XSLT via the [DGE_InlineRSS](http://wordpress.org/extend/plugins/dge-inlinerss/) plugin, then uses javascript and css in the client to do the actual slideshow.
+The plugin takes an image source (e.g. RSS feed or web page), passes it through XSLT via the [DGE_InlineRSS](http://wordpress.org/extend/plugins/dge-inlinerss/) plugin, then uses javascript and css in the client to do the actual slideshow.